mikeger/XcodeSelectiveTesting/README.md

 ## Prerequisites

 - Your project must have multiple targets or modules
-- Xcode-based project
-- Use of TestPlans

 ## Installation